The 1946 Farmall Model H: Lucky No. 7 of the Fleet of Tractors Used by the Campbell Soup Company of Napoleon, Ohio

 THIS ARTICLE REMAINS UNDER CONSTRUCTION.
 PERIODICALLY ADDITIONS WILL BE MADE TO THE ARTICLE.
 WHEN THE ARTICLE IS COMPLETE THIS PARTICULAR MESSAGE WILL DISAPPEAR.

-By the spring of 1950, our Nevada Township farmer had seen the benefits of his attempts to modernize his farming operation.
+By the spring of 1950, our particular farmer in Nevada Township located in Mower County Minnesota had realized the benefits of his attempts to modernize his farming operation.
 Ever since the summer of 1947 he had been combining his oats and his soybeans with his own Oliver Model 15, Grain Master combine.
-These machines meant that he now had control over the harvesting nearly all the crops on his farm.
+This machine meant that he now had control over the harvesting nearly all the crops on his farm.
 He able to harvest his corn, soybeans and oats on his own farm when they were ripe rather than having to wait on custom harvesters to finally reach his farm.
 Thus, during the last two bountiful years of 1948 and 1949, our Nevada Township farmer had been able to raise the crops on his farm with maximum efficiency.
 The proof was in the numbers yields of his two cash crops—soybeans and corn—for those two years.
-The year 1947 had presented problems for the farmers in Mower County, Minnesota, including one particular farmer in Nevada Township in Mower County.
+The year 1947 had presented problems for the farmers in Mower County, Minnesota, including our particular farmer in Nevada Township in Mower County.
 This farmer had been attempting to avoid the pitfalls of occasional falling prices and bad crop years by diversifying his farming operation a number of different products and crops on his farm.
 First he had added a sheep raising operation to his farm.
 The he had begun raising soybeans during the recent war.
 Through diversification our Nevada Township farmer had been able to maintain a relatively steady income despite falling prices for some farm products.
 When some products fell in price, it was likely that other prices would hold steady or even rise to make up the difference.

 Then like a bolt out of the blue, on June 25, 1950, the North Korean Army invaded South Korea which started the Korean War.
 The United States led a United Nation’s effort to resist this invasion.
 Soybean prices rose to $2.80 per bushel as an average for the month of June and rose to $2.94 per bushel as an average for the month of July, 1950.
 Corn prices rose to $1.34 per bushel in August 1950 and $1.35 per bushel in September, 1950.
 However, most surprising to our Nevada Township farmer, as he listened to the local farm reports on KAAL radio at 1480 kc on the dial, broadcasting out of nearby Austin, Minnesota (1950 pop.
 23,100), was the increase in lamb prices at the Hormel meatpacking plant in Austin.